Mrh-Script/Chat-Application-Project-Java/README.md

 - Real-time group messaging
 - Displays online users in a side panel
 - Notifies when a user joins or leaves
 - Leave button to disconnect from chat
-- Simple, customizable Swing UI
-- Keeps chat history when someone leaves

 ---

 ## 🛠️ Technology Used